dress-code-IT-GmbH/saml-testharness-mod-interactivebrowser/samltest_embeddedbrowser/docs/overview.md

-# Overview: Embedded Browser asn Content Handler in saml2test2
+# Overview: Embedded Browser as Content Handler in saml2test2

 ## Test Operations in the Test Tool
 (to be updated from Rainer's view of saml2test to actual saml2test2)